Violet - Year 6

 L3 Bikeability

 Those children who completed L1/2 Bikeability last half-term have the opportunity to move up to L3.
-This will take place on Monday 24th November for all children and will involve 2 hours out on the roads working at a higher level of road safety.
+This will take place on Monday 8th December and Thursday 10th December for all children and will involve 2 hours out on the roads working at a higher level of road safety.
+Your child will bring a letter home letting you know which date they will need their bike.

 Residential- May 2026